What’s the key to getting photography clients? Read on for our comprehensive guide!

 You’ve probably read this a million times.
 Blogging (and learning more about search engine optimization) will get you more photography clients.
-When you start blogging enough, people will start to follow and more people will notice.
+When you start blogging enough, people will begin to follow, and more people will notice.
 Link your blog to your Instagram or Facebook for more visibility.
 This is where you can showcase your best work AND let your clients get to know you a little.
 When people find a human connection with someone, they are FAR more likely to feel comfortable working with you…SO GET OUT THERE.

-You can read more on blogging here!
+You can read more about blogging!

-The moral of the story really is one thing, it’s crucial to be strategic and intentional about getting photography clients.
+The moral of the story is one thing, it’s crucial to be strategic and intentional about getting photography clients.

 If you’re unclear about your style, brand, type of photography or who your ideal clients are, you’re going to have a hard time nailing down how to get more of them.
 You can apply that same concept to life, right?
 If you don’t know what you want, how the heck are you going to get there?

 But it doesn’t have to take you years to get a steady flow of photography clients.
 A great way to cut down on that learning curve is to find a mentor or learn from those who have already built successful photography businesses.
-My favorite resource for mentorship and training is Cole’s Classroom Pro, It takes a lot of the guesswork out of the equation.
+My favorite resource for mentorship and training is Cole’s Classroom Pro; It takes a lot of the guesswork out of the equation.
 If you decide to become a Cole’s Classroom Pro member, make sure to say hello so I can welcome you to the family!